 By default, the following roles exist in Orchestrator:

-A user with all global permissions granted.
+A user with all tenant level permissions granted.
 This is the default role granted to the

 All permission required for the execution of processes in Classic folders.